 Going green has never been more important.
 The current environmental crisis requires action and consideration in all areas of life but travel, by its nature, has the power to be a catalyst for positive change.
 Like so many other industries, tourism in its current form has become unsustainable; the very ecosystems, climates, and communities that we value enough to visit are being put at risk.
 Making travel sustainable means adapting practices and shifting toward protection, conservation, and positive community action.

 At its core, sustainable tourism is about shifting our perception of travel and the purpose of our trips.
-It should not be about extraction, but a mutual exchange, what are you getting out of your trip, and what are you giving back?
-Whether that is supporting the local community by getting out and investing in local businesses and taking positive action to conserve the environment you’re visiting or booking with travel companies who have taken on that social and environmental responsibility for you and are operating under the highest principles of responsible tourism.
+It should not be about extraction, but a mutual exchange: what are you getting out of your trip, and what are you giving back?
+This could range from supporting the local community by getting out and investing in local businesses, taking positive action to conserve the environment you’re visiting, or booking with travel companies who have taken on that social and environmental responsibility for you and are operating under the highest principles of responsible tourism.

-- “One, environmentally friendly practices, this is the Reduce, Reuse recycle part of it.
+- ‘Environmentally friendly practices – this is the Reduce, Reuse recycle part of it.

-- “Two, support for the protection of cultural and natural heritage, cultural diversity, natural heritage, endangered species, biodiversity, natural landscapes and so on, cultural heritage, living cultural heritage, contemporary music, dance, art, even fashion and so on, and what we call historic cultural heritage, historical monuments, archaeological sites, and so on.
+- ‘Support for the protection of cultural and natural heritage, endangered species, biodiversity, natural landscapes and so on.
+Living cultural heritage could be contemporary music, dance, art, even fashion.
+And what we call historic cultural heritage: historical monuments, archaeological sites, and so on.

-“When you bring those three together, travel transforms into a very powerful force that can alleviate poverty, that can protect some of the world’s rarest and most iconic sacred sites and archaeological wonders, can put vast areas under protection and habitat restoration and reduce its carbon footprint.”
+‘When you bring those three together, travel transforms into a very powerful force that can alleviate poverty, that can protect some of the world’s rarest and most iconic sacred sites and archaeological wonders, can put vast areas under protection and habitat restoration and reduce its carbon footprint,’ says Costas.

 Ready to take your first step to be a more conscious traveller?
-Follow our green travel series, as we tell you how.
+Check out our guide to responsible tourism, and follow our green travel series, as we tell you how:

 Photo by Katerina Kerdi